 Institutions of Higher Learning and Fields of Study

-Mitchell Scholars may study or conduct research at institutions of higher learning including the seven universities in Ireland, the two universities in Northern Ireland, and two of the Institutes in Dublin:
+Mitchell Scholars may study or conduct research at institutions of higher learning including the seven universities in Ireland and two of the Institutes in Dublin.
+For the 2017-2018 selection process, applicants may not choose the two universities in Northern Ireland: Queen's University, Belfast and the University of Ulster.

 - Dublin City University